kangax/przilla/src/memory-bank/activeContext.md

 ## Recent Changes

+- **Mobile View Improvements (Apr 2025):**
+  - **Problem:** Table view was not optimized for mobile devices, making it difficult to use on smaller screens.
+  - **Solution:** Created a responsive mobile-friendly card-based layout for smaller screens.
+  - **Implementation:**
+    - Created `WodListMobile.tsx` component to display workouts as cards instead of table rows on mobile.
+    - Added `useMediaQuery` hook to detect mobile screen sizes.
+    - Updated `WodViewer.tsx` to conditionally render either `WodTable` or `WodListMobile` based on screen size.
+    - Styled mobile cards with proper spacing, borders, and shadows for better visibility.
+    - Implemented horizontally scrollable tag chips for mobile view.
+    - Optimized filter controls for touch interaction on mobile screens.
+    - Ensured proper styling for both light and dark modes.
+  - **Outcome:** Significantly improved usability on mobile devices while maintaining all functionality.
 - **ESLint `no-unsafe-*` Fix in WodViewer (Apr 2025 - Final):**
   - **Problem:** Multiple `@typescript-eslint/no-unsafe-*` errors occurred in the `useMemo` hooks responsible for processing WOD and Score data in `src/app/_components/WodViewer.tsx`.
 Initial attempts using `any` or incorrect type assertions failed.
   - **Cause:** The data arriving from the tRPC queries (`wodsData`, `scoresData`) contained serialized representations (e.g., strings for dates, potentially stringified JSON for tags/benchmarks) that didn't match the final client-side types (`Wod`, `Score`) which expect `Date` objects and parsed structures.
 SuperJSON, while configured, wasn't automatically handling the deserialization as expected in this context.
 Trying to map directly or use `any` led to type errors or unsafe code.